nakabonne/tstorage/README.md

 # tstorage [![Go Reference](https://pkg.go.dev/badge/mod/github.com/nakabonne/tstorage.svg)](https://pkg.go.dev/mod/github.com/nakabonne/tstorage)

-**NOTE: This package is under development.
-It's not ready for you to use.**

 `tstorage` is a fast local in-memory/on-disk storage package for time-series data with a straightforward API.
 It massively optimises ingestion as it allows the database to slice data extremely efficiently in small chunks and process it all in parallel.